Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 **Support features and Query features are the feature representations extracted from the support set and the query set, respectively.
 As shown in Figure 2, the proposed method determines the category of Query features by computing the Euclidean distance between them and the prototypes formed by the Support features of each class.**

 **The FSL task is conducted simultaneously on both the source and target domains.
 Its loss function $L_{\text{fsl}}$ consists of two components, $L_{\text{fsl}}^t$ and $L_{\text{fsl}}^s$, which are collectively referred to as $\mathcal{L}_{fsl}$ in the text.
-In the original Figure 2, the term "attention score" corresponds to the correlation calculation described in the paper, and $p_i$ denotes the prototype of the $i$-th class in the prototype bank.
+In the original Figure 2, the term "attention score" corresponds to the "correlation calculation" described in the paper, and $p_i$ denotes the prototype of the $i$-th class in the prototype bank.
 Figure 2 has been updated accordingly to provide a clearer illustration of the overall workflow of FGAPA.**

 3.Equation (5) and (6): what is the dimensionality of the weights and biases in the MLP?

-**In FGAPA, the feature dimensions output by the feature extractor are uniformly set to 128×1.
-As specified in Equations (5) and (6), the weights and biases of the MLP layers are configured as follows: the first layer has a weight dimension of (128, 64) (input dimension 128, output dimension 64) and a bias dimension of 64; the second layer has a weight dimension of (64, 128) (input dimension 64, output dimension 128) and a bias dimension of 128.**
+**In FGAPA, the feature extractor outputs features of dimension 128×1.
+As specified in Equations (5) and (6), the MLP layers are configured as follows: the first layer has weights of size (128, 64) and biases of size 64, and the second layer has weights of size (64, 128) and biases of size 128.**

 4.Why do you need to transform the features and prototypes with MLP?

-**First, features and prototypes originate from different semantic levels.
-The MLP layer maps them into a comparable feature space, while the ReLU activation function within it helps the model learn more complex nonlinear relationships, thereby enhancing its expressive power.
-Thus, transforming both features and prototypes through the MLP enables more effective correlation computation in the feature space and facilitates the learning of richer, more expressive representations.**
+**Since features and prototypes originate from different semantic levels, the MLP layer maps them into a comparable feature space.
+Meanwhile, the ReLU activation function within MLP further helps  the model to learn more complex nonlinear relationships, thereby enhancing its expressive capability.
+Therefore, transforming both features and prototypes through the MLP allows for more effective correlation computation in the feature space and facilitates the learning of richer, more expressive representations.**

 5.Why is it a cosine similarity (normalized dot product) in equation (7) and not in equation (10) ?